 4. Heat Shield

 Next, find the studs in the wall behind the wood stove and mark them with tape.
 Hold the spacers against the marked studs and mark where the screw holes turn out.
-Drill holes with a drill bit, so you know where to place the spacer.
+Drill holes with a drill bit, so you know where to place the heat shields.

 Line up the spacer with the holes you drilled and drill in the screws.
 Mount the heat shield to the spacer with the screws included with your purchase.
-Make sure you do not cover any of the sides of the heat shield because air needs to move around all sides.
+Make sure you do not cover any of the sides of the heat shield because air needs to move around all sides, leave an air gap.

-If you have a wood-burning stove in your home, you must fireproof the wall behind it.
+If you have a wood-burning stove in your home, you must fireproof the wall behind a wood burning.
 This can save you from damage to your wall and prevent a tragedy from occurring.
 You can fireproof the wall in different ways, but the most important thing is to remember to give enough clearance between the newly fireproofed wall and the wood stove.

-Some of the most popular ways to fireproof the wall are by using faux panels, building a brick wall, attaching a fireback to the wall, or purchasing a heat shield.
-Make sure you cover enough of the wall to protect it from the heat and potential damage and follow national fire protection association guidelines.
+Some of the most popular ways to fireproof the wall are by using faux panels, building a brick wall, attaching a fireback to the wall, or purchasing heat shields.
+Make sure you cover enough of the wall to protect it from heat and potential damage and follow national fire protection association guidelines.